douglas-j-bothwell/douglas-j-bothwell.github.io/README.md

 ### Moogsoft
 #### Principal Technical Writer 2018-Present

 * Lead writer for Moogsoft's flagship product.
-Wrote entire v1 doc set from scratch for Moogsoft Observability Cloud, which uses advanced AI-based algorithms to monitor, observe, filter, deduplicate, and correlate raw monitoring data into a single, interactive list of actionable incidents.
-This doc set is now the centerpiece of https://docs.moogsoft.com.
+Wrote entire v1 doc set from scratch for Moogsoft Observability Cloud, which used advanced AI-based algorithms to monitor, observe, filter, deduplicate, and correlate raw monitoring data into a single, interactive list of actionable incidents.

 * Named an [Employee of the Quarter](https://github.com/douglas-j-bothwell/douglas-j-bothwell.github.io/blob/master/cv/moogsoft-eotq-may-2021.png) for my revamp of the [Moogsoft API docs](https://api.docs.moogsoft.com/reference/overview).

 * API doc duties include: Update Java codebase to improve auto-generated Swagger specs.
 Writer API concept and reference docs.
 Test and review API specs for clarity, consistency, and usability.
 Write guided "hello-world" code samples to onboard users to specific APIs (in progress).

-* Manage the git repos and publishing processes for Tech Content group.
+* Managed the Git repos and publishing processes for Tech Content group.
 Developed a fully-automated, end-to-end pipeline for publishing and updating docs using Python, bash, git, and REST calls.

 * Evaluated Jekyll as a possible publishing platform.
 Forked and modified a Jekyll doc theme and added Swagger UI functionality.
 Created a semi-automated pipeline to convert Moogsoft docs to markdown.